In our region we have regulations and restrictions which need to be considered before lighting an open fire.

 Call the Customer Contact Centre on, phone (03) 941 8999 or 0800 800 169 for Banks Peninsula residents to be referred on to a Council Rural Fire Officer.

 To apply for a fire permit to have an outdoor fire within the one km safety margin of DOC land please contact DOC on phone free 0800 362 468 .
-See the DOC website for more information.
+See the DOC website (external link) for more information.